annaklyueva/portfolio/README.md

 # portfolio

-My homeworks for course by MIPT and Yandex
+My projects and homeworks for SkolTech and MIPT courses.